 While it is true that kids eat a lot of peanut butter and do not seem to suffer any consequences, I would be a little wary, because we just don’t have data on long term effects of low levels of aflatoxin.
 There were several years where I had quite the peanut butter tooth and consumed a lot of peanut butter.

-Nutrition and Fatty Acid Profile
+Nutrition and Fatty Acid Profile of Peanuts

 Peanuts, like most nuts and legumes have a mixture of proteins, fiber, starches and sugars.
 However, the overriding macro nutrient group is fat.